DialPressy/alx-pre_course/0x01-git/README.md

-This is going to be a wonderful ride
+How to be up to date in git